-To learn more about the effects of regional variation in our Eastern and Southeastern European data, we ran an additional model which included Polish-Lithuanian and Albanian datasets, which were this time divided into their regional components (the overall number of observations was increased from 103 to 122, with Serbia treated as single case) (Table 3).
-The model's fit for stem families decreased (to 0.68), while it increased slightly for joint families (.41).
-By adding our 22 regions to Ruggles' original stem-family model, we had to remove the effects of several variables previously significant (i.e., male and female marriage).
-Regarding joint-family co-residence, the crucial difference brought about by the new model was to make the inverse relationship with female age at marriage significant.
+To learn more about the effects of regional variation in these Eastern and Southeastern European data, an additional model is run which included Polish-Lithuanian and Albanian data sets, which were this time divided into their regional components (the overall number of observations was increased from 103 to 122, with Serbia treated as single case; Table 3).
+The model's fit for stem families decreased (to 0.68), while it increased slightly for joint families (0.41).
+Adding these 22 regions to Ruggles' original stem-family model removed the effects of several variables previously significant (i.e., male and female marriage).
+Regarding joint-family coresidence, the